The term ischemia means that an inadequate blood supply reaches a part of the body.

 People with chronic ischemic heart disease may not realize they have this condition until they experience angina or a heart attack.

-Ischemic heart disease is a condition in which the heart muscle becomes weak as a result of a heart attack or coronary artery disease.
+Ischemic heart disease is a condition in which the heart muscle becomes weak due to a heart attack or coronary artery disease.

 In ischemic heart disease, the arteries that supply blood to the heart muscle narrow.